 Online admissions applications should be completed via the OSU Graduate College website: https://gradcollege.okstate.edu/apply/

 Graduate assistantships may be available through a competitive application process.
-The number of assistantships available varies by semester/year.
+The number of assistantships available varies by semester/year and positions are limited.
 Assistantships cover full-time tuition and pay a modest stipend in exchange for 20 hours per week of work with a faculty or staff supervisor.
 Some involve assisting in the classroom, others involve assistance to faculty in research efforts, others involve administrative duties.

 Applications for assistantships can be completed at the same time as applications for admission.
 Graduate assistantship applications can be found in the application portal.